-Next month – on Friday 2 July - we will be hosting our second webinar in partnership with Built Environment Networking exploring the Construction Playbook; Delivering Radical Transformation & Raising Standards Using the Construction Playbook.
+On Friday 2 July we will be hosting our second webinar in partnership with Built Environment Networking exploring the Construction Playbook; Delivering Radical Transformation & Raising Standards Using the Construction Playbook.

 The upcoming webinar follows on from the first in the series, which focused on deconstructing the key principles of the Playbook.
 Gerard Toplass, our executive chairman, played host to a number of experts as they assessed what the Construction Playbook may mean for the industry, concluding that cultural and behavioral change will be key, and this relies on adequate future-proof training.

 In the next installment, the panel will assess how the principles laid out in the document can be taken forward in practice and deliver on the government’s ambition to ‘build back better’.
 Key industry considerations such as ‘whole-life’ approach, social value, and levelling up will be under the spotlight and explored.

 Joining Gerard will be Lord Bob Kerslake, non-executive chairman at Pagabo and chair at UK 2070 Commission; Nicola Thompson, national director of compliance and performance at Pick Everard; Rob Byrnes, head of frameworks at Vinci Construction UK.

 The experts will demonstrate how their industry-leading organisations are delivering radical transformation and raising standards.

 Earlier this year we announced our five-point pledge for delivering on The Construction Playbook’s principles.
 The pledge demonstrates how we are putting it into practice – outlining how we are implementing initiatives and practices that enable us to move with the times and plan for the future.